Meta-learning via Language Model In-context Tuning: Results

-We also compare in-context tuning to the pipeline of instruction tuning + task-specific fine-tuning (Table~\ref{tab:ict-vs-inst-ft}).
-Quite surprisingly, fine-tuning an instruction-tuned model on as few as one task-specific labeled examples can still significantly improve accuracy, without over-fitting to the few labeled examples.
-For example, Table~\ref{tab:ict-vs-inst-ft} shows that instruction tuning + 1-shot fine-tuning out-performs instruction tuning by as many as 3.3 points on LAMA (averaged across model size).
-Our in-context tuning approach performs comparable or better than instruction tuning + fine-tuning, with increasing accuracy gains as models get bigger.
-For DeBERTa-XLarge-v2 (the largest models we use in this work), in-context tuning out-performs Ins-T+FT across all number of shots, achieving an accuracy gain of 1.7 points on LAMA (averaged across all number of shots).
+We also compare in-context tuning to the pipeline of instruction tuning + task-specific fine-tuning (Table~\ref{tab:ict-vs-baselines}).
+Surprisingly, fine-tuning an instruction-tuned model on as few as one task-specific example significantly improves task accuracy, without over-fitting to the few labeled examples.
+We observe that instruction tuning + 1-shot fine-tuning out-performs instruction tuning (equivalent to 0-shot ICT) by 3.1 points on LAMA (Table~\ref{tab:ict-vs-baselines}).
+Our in-context tuning approach performs comparable or better than instruction tuning + fine-tuning, with increasing accuracy gains as models get bigger (Table~\ref{tab:ict-vs-baselines}).
+For DeBERTa-XLarge-v2 (the largest models we use in this work), in-context tuning out-performs \mbox{InsT + FT} across all numbers of shots, achieving an accuracy gain of 1.7 points on LAMA (averaged across all numbers of shots).
 We conjecture that in-context tuning will be increasingly effective for bigger models that have a stronger inductive bias of pattern matching.